 The secret ingredient in this silky smooth purée is a spoonful of our Glace de Poulet Gold, which adds a nice savory note.
 You could leave out the touch of maple syrup and go without the bacon crumbled on top of this addictive side dish, but why?

 Tender pork simmered gently and then briefly sautéed until crisp and browned, Carnitas has been called Mexican pulled pork.
 It's most popular as a decadently delicious filling for tacos, often along with a fresh, green tomatillo salsa, but it can also be used in burritos, enchiladas, tostadas, or even in omelets or sandwiches.

 Chef Jamie Gwen whips up delicious recipes and culinary delights for television and radio audiences around the globe.
-When the SauceDude tried this soup, he was hooked.
-Chef Jamie says wild mushroom soup never fails to please.
+She says this wild mushroom soup never fails to please.
 From cremini to porcini, each mushroom adds its own distinct flavor, shape, and texture to the soup.
 Serve with a fresh baguette and some aged cheddar or pecorino.
 Uncork a bottle of Sauvignon Blanc and enjoy!

 Mark Twain once said that "New Orleans food is as delicious as the less criminal forms of sin."
 We think he got that one right.
 Try indulging in this rich, traditional, New Orleans-style gumbo, studded with sausage and chicken and thickened with a dark mahogany roux.
 There will be enough to feed a crowd, or you can freeze several portions for later gratification.